M-o-a-T/moat-old/doc/hacking.rst

 Tasks are described at three places within the etcd hierarchy.

-* the task definition at ``/meta/task/…/:taskdef`` names the type of task, the programming language it's written in, the type of any data associated with tasks of this type, and the code to be executed.
-(In Python, that's a ``Task`` class.)
+* the task definition at ``/meta/task/…/:taskdef`` names the class that's implementing a task, the programming language it's written in, and the type of any data associated with tasks of this type.

+  In Python, the class must be a subclass of ``moat.script.task.Task``.

 * the task declaration at ``/task/…/:task`` contains a pointer to the task definition (the ``taskdef`` entry) and actual values for the task's data.